borglab/gtsam-packaging/README.md

 Once you have a GTSAM release created for one Ubuntu release (e.g. xenial), it's easy to create another one.
 You need to leave the original tar ball in place from the previous packaging steps.
+When you update the changelog and are prompted for a release update, make sure you update the ubuntu version every time you bump the release, i.e. -1ubuntu2, -1ubuntu3 etc.

     distro=bionic
     gbp dch --debian-branch=${vendor}/release --release --upstream-tag='%(version)s' --distribution=${distro} --git-author